shenjiangqiu/near_mem_nsg/README.md

 - then select dev toolkit from bottom bar
 -  then build the project from left bar
 -  then test the project from left bar

+3. things need todo
+- generate trace from nsg and push to controller
+- generate task from controller and push to pe
+- get the cycle funciton in pe from task